Budget Travel 101- Spending Less Money at Airports

 Airports can also be overcrowded, disorganized, and poorly laid out.
 However if we want to travel, and flying is the chosen method of transportation, spending time in an airport is inevitable.
 Sometimes, spending LOTS of time.
 And spending lots of time in an airport usually adds up to spending lots of money in an airport.

 When booking flights online we all want to find the cheapest airline ticket available and save our precious travel dollars for our final destination.
 What we usually don’t think about is how much money we’ll end up spending at the airport.
 From transportation, to luggage fees, to meals and drinks, it can all add up fast.

-Here are our tips on how to avoid spending money at the airport.
+Tips on how to avoid spending money at the airport

 Use Public Transportation to Get to the Airport